Zhan-Lab-AI/Zhan-Lab-AI.github.io/_pages/research.md

 <hr>

 <a id="sec-3"></a>
 <h4>3.
-Agentic AI for Surgery and Rehabilitation</h4>
+Privacy-Aware Agentic AI for Surgery and Rehabilitation</h4>
 <p>
-AI must not only analyze data but also understand clinical <strong>intent, context, and action</strong>.
-We explore how LLMs and sensor fusion can unlock agentic intelligence in surgical environments and neuro-rehabilitation.
+To build truly <strong>trustworthy agentic AI</strong> for clinical settings, we must go beyond performance— addressing <strong>privacy, generalizability, and robustness</strong> in embodied and interactive medical AI systems.
+Our lab explores how to integrate language models and sensor data while safeguarding patient confidentiality and minimizing information leakage.
 </p>

 <a id="sec-3-1"></a>
-<h5>3.1 Surgical Gesture Prediction</h5>
+<h5>3.1 Privacy-Preserving Surgical Gesture Prediction</h5>
 <p>
-Using multi-modal surgical datasets (e.g., JIGSAWS), we build predictive models that infer the next <strong>surgical gesture or subphase</strong> based on vision-language inputs.
-Our goal is to support <strong>skill assessment and intraoperative AI feedback</strong>.
+Surgical AI must reason over real-time data—often from cameras, wearables, and robotic devices—yet these streams can contain sensitive information.
+We study how to predict the next <strong>surgical gesture or subphase</strong> using <strong>privacy-aware multimodal modeling</strong>, ensuring data minimization and feature obfuscation without degrading performance.
+Our goal is to enable <strong>skill assessment, decision support, and AI-guided training</strong> while preserving surgeon and patient privacy.
 </p>

 <a id="sec-3-2"></a>